1961 Minnesota Vikings season: Standings

-Postseason
+Awards and honors

 Both halfback Hugh McElhenny and receiver (end) Jerry Reichow were voted to the East–West Pro Bowl game, played January 14, 1962, at the Los Angeles Memorial Coliseum.
 The coach for the West squad was Vikings head coach Norm Van Brocklin.
 McElhenny scored a third-quarter touchdown on a 10-yard pass from Green Bay Packers quarterback Bart Starr, and the West won the game 31–30.